CameronBeebe/Cybernetics/README.md

 9. Integrate everything into classes, remove old files

 10. Add quality control: check to make sure something in list of goals are in game so trivially unproductive games are not run.
+Be able to accept a list of goals